-Figure 5 displays the effect of viscosity on terminal rise velocity for a bubble with an initial diameter of 1 cm.
-For a given bubble size, the bubble rise velocity is reduced as viscosity ratio is increased.
-This result was expected because increasing the viscosity ratio decreases the interfacial motion due to viscous forces.
-The relative reduction in terminal velocity from the maximum to the minimum value also becomes less pronounced as the viscosity ratio increases.
+From Fig. 4, it can be clearly seen that the bubble rise velocity increases with liquid surface tension.
+Fig. 5 displays the effect of viscosity on terminal rise velocity for a bubble with an initial diameter of 1 cm.
+For a given bubble size, the mobility of the bubble is reduced as viscosity ratio is increased.
+The relative reduction in terminal velocity from the maximum to the minimum value also becomes more pronounced as the viscosity ratio increases.

 Fig. 4.
-The variation of bubble rise velocity versus surface tension for a bubble of 0.01 m in diameter.
+The variation of bubble rise velocity versus surface tension for a bubble of 0.01 diameter.

 Fig. 5.
-The variation of bubble rise velocity versus viscosity ratio for a bubble of 0.01 m in diameter.
+The variation of bubble rise velocity versus Viscosity ratio for a bubble of 0.01 diameter.